AliY1234/SQL-portfolio/README.md

 # Ali Ay's SQL & Power BI(Dashboard) - portfolio
-Coursework and personal projects using SQL
+Personal projects using SQL and Power BI

 Hello, and thanks for stopping by!
-This repository contains examples of SQL I've written for solo projects and while working through SQL.
+This repository contains examples of SQL I've written for solo projects.
+You'll also get a chance to explore a Power BI dashboard which showcases my data visualization skills.
 Feel free to take a look around and reach out if you have any feedback or questions.

 # Cycling Club Data Analysis